doertscho/arf-kiel/content/training.en.md

 # Our training sessions in Kiel

-Our sessions take place every Monday and Wednesday from 6pm.
-If those days doesn't work for you, please get in touch anyway and we'll try to consider your preferences in our planning.
+With the days getting shorter and shorter, we have decided to put our weekday training on hold as there's no daylight any more.
+We'll now meet once every week on the weekend.
+There's no fixed date for this yet, for the time being we will meet either Saturday or Sunday depending on weather and availability.
+If you are interested,
+please get in touch and we will keep you posted about the next sessions!

 Everybody is welcome to join the training!
 Most of us are absolute beginners,